-Jessie Joe Jacobs is Coordinator of the Democracy Network.
+Jessie Joe Jacobs is Director of The Democracy Network.

 The aim of The Democracy Network is to strengthen the collective power, influence and voice of those that care about democracy, encourage collaboration, and ultimately work towards a society where power is more equally shared.